 Flight time is around 3 hours from Oslo, and about 1,5–2 hours from Tromsø.

 There is an airport shuttle service available for all scheduled flights, which will take you to most hotels and guest houses for a fee.

 There are no roads between the various settlements.
-Instead, locals use snowmobiles in winter or boats during summer.
+Instead, locals use boats during summer and snowmobiles in winter.
+Snowmobiles can be rented in Longyearbyen.

 There is no regular boat transportation between the Norwegian mainland and Svalbard.